noloader/cryptopp-android-mk/README.md

 The initial `Android.mk` and `Application.mk` based on Alex Afanasyev's pull request at http://github.com/weidai11/cryptopp/pull/3.

-There is a wiki page available that discusses the Android build system and the Crypto++ project files in more detail at [Android.mk](https://www.cryptopp.com/wiki/Android.mk_(Command_Line)).
+There is a wiki page available that discusses the Android build system and the Crypto++ project files in more detail at [Android.mk (Command Line)](https://www.cryptopp.com/wiki/Android.mk_(Command_Line)).

 ## Testing